Knotx/knotx/documentation/src/main/wiki/ActionKnot.md

   </div>
 </script>
 ```

 Now we can explain how and why this additional hidden input `_frmId` with a value `1` appears .
 It
-is automatically added by Action Knot and is used to distinguish a requested form while a submission process
+is automatically added by Action Knot and is used to distinguish a requested form during submission process
 (there could be more than one form at the same template).
-Its value comes from a script `data-api-type`
+Its value comes from a script's `data-api-type`
-attribute - it retrieve {NAME} value (`data-api-type="form-{NAME}"`).
+attribute - it retrieve a `{NAME}` value from `data-api-type="form-{NAME}"`.

 Following data attributes are available in the `<form>` tag with described purpose:
 - `data-knotx-action` - this is a name of an [[Action Adapter|ActionAdapter]] that will be used to handle submitted data.
 It is similar concept as `data-service-{NAME}` in [[View Knot|ViewKnot]].
 In the example,
-Action Handler registered under name `step1` will handle this form data submit.
+Action Handler registered under name `step1` will handle this form data submission.
 - `data-knotx-on-{SIGNAL}` - name of a [Signal](#Signal) that should be applied.
 In the example
-there is only one signal success with value `'_self'` which means that after correct response the client
+there is only one signal success with the value `'_self'` which means that after correct response
-will stay on the same page.
+the client will stay on the same page.

 ### Signal
 Signal is basically a decision about further request processing.
 Value of the signal can be either: